noodlio/recommender-docs/like-subjects.md

 The `subjectId` should be already stored in the database (see route `add/subjects`).

-The `subjectWeight` should be of the format `number` (double or integer).
+The `subjectWeight` is by default set to `1` and it should be of the format `number` (double or integer).
 In the example of liking or disliking a subject, you could set this value to `1` when liking the subject or `-1` when disliking it.

 If you wish to *delete the preference* of this user for this subject, then set the `subjectWeight` equal to `null`.